heyprashant/Assocs-SpaceX/README.md

 Assocs-SpaceX is Reactjs-Nextjs app, fetching data from SpaceX-Api.
 Initially performing Server Side Rendering for better perfomance and Search engine optimization.
+User should be able to Filter the results with help of provided Filters.
+Mobile first design approach.

 App hosted on [vercel](https://vercel.com/)

 Next.js is a framework that makes it easy to create 'universal' React apps - React apps that do both client and server side rendering.